 The board of directors must approve any changes to a property’s exterior design or construction on a property.

 - Required Building Materials

 Roofs must be wood shingles, wood shakes, slate tile, or composition.
-However, if composition is used, the color must be approved by the board.
+However, if composition shingles are used, the board must approve the color.
 Generally, dark gray and earth tones are acceptable.
 Exterior walls of a building, structure, or appurtenance shall be of brick, stone, wood shingles, wood siding, wood paneling, plate glass, vinyl siding, masonite, or a combination thereof.
 Windows, doors, and louvers shall be of wood, or metal and glass.
-Any building products which may come into general use for dwelling construction in this area shall be acceptable, if approved in writing by the board.
+Any building products which may come into general use for dwelling construction in this area shall be acceptable if approved in writing by the board of directors.

 - Repair of Damages

-In the event of fire, windstorm, or other damage, no property shall be permitted to remain in a damaged condition for longer than 6 months.
+In the event of fire, windstorm, or other damage, no property shall be permitted to remain in a damaged condition for longer than six months.

 - Outbuildings Prohibited

-No building or other detached structure may be erected without the approval of the board.
+No building or other detached structure may be erected without the board of directors’ approval.